 You can assign lessons and register up to 35 students with email-free usernames and passwords.
 The student progress page mostly provides a summary of percentage correct for lessons and the total number correct out of 20.
-The teacher progress page shows an overview for all students plus provides access to that same student summary page for each student.
+The teacher progress page shows an overview for all students, plus it provides access to that same student summary page for each student.

 Despite looking pretty darn good, AdaptedMind Math could use some fine-tuning.
-The highlights: colors are vivid, badges are cute, points count up and inform users of progress continuously, and curriculum is somewhat thorough.
+The highlights: Colors are vivid, badges are cute, points count up and inform users of progress continuously, and curriculum is somewhat thorough.
 However, there are a lot of drawbacks.
-Layout problems will confuse kids, and basic worksheets aren't very exciting (and some annoyingly displayed onscreen when they can't be completed there).
+Layout problems will confuse kids, and basic worksheets aren't very exciting (and some annoyingly displayed on-screen when they can't be completed there).

 Explanations are offered for incorrect answers, but they're inconsistent and don't always address the particular problem the student's having.
 A third-grade single-digit decimal multiplication mistake led to a supporting video that used four places.
 The presentation of questions can also create confusion.
 For example, place value questions alternate back and forth between "How many hundreds are in the number 568?"
 (5) and "What is the value of the hundreds digit in the number 568?"
 (500).
 Finally, despite claiming to be fully standards-aligned, the site does not include all state standards (North Dakota and Alaska, at least, are missing), and the Common Core standards listed on the teacher progress page are difficult to relate to practice sets and don't necessarily map to the questions offered in the sets.
 While AdaptedMind Math makes an effort, a fine-tooth comb is needed to make this a fully useful product.